GUARANTEED DEPARTURES

 Comprehensive Trek Guide

 This region was recently opened for tourists as a trekking place.
-It is located in the lowland of the Everest region named Solukhumbu at an altitude of 4,068m.
-Pikey's actual pronunciation, “Pee Kay”, is named by the Sherpas as it has two summits, one is Goley Pikey and another Chawa Pikey.
+It is located in the lowland of the Everest region, named Solukhumbu, at an altitude of 4,068m.
+Pikey's actual pronunciation, “Pee Kay”, is named by the Sherpas as it has two summits, one is Goley Pikey and the other Chawa Pikey.
 Both names of the peak were inspired by the Sherpa clan deity.

 The Thupten Chholing Monastery is one of the oldest monasteries in the Solukhumbu District of Sagarmatha.
-Through this Pikey Peak Trek during the festival season in August, Sherpa people walk to the lake for the festival from the village to all around the Solukhumbu and in July, there always be a celebration as the locals worship their clan gods.
+Through this Pikey Peak Trek during the festival season in August, Sherpa people walk to the lake for the festival from the villages all around the Solukhumbu and in July, there is always a celebration as the locals worship their clan gods.

-Pikey Peak is considered as the best point to witness Everest.
+Pikey Peak is considered the best point to witness Everest.
 The sunrise and sunset view over the peaks is so magical to behold.
-You would love the culture, lifestyle and the bio-diversity of this region.
-The autumn and the spring are the best seasons to go for Pikey Peak Trek when the weather is clear and wonderful.
+You would love the culture, lifestyle and the biodiversity of this region.
+The autumn and the spring are the best seasons to go for the Pikey Peak Trek when the weather is clear and wonderful.

 Take on this Pikey Peak Trek in Nepal with Swotah Travel and Adventure.